Licensed and Bonded Contractors: What It Means and Why Hire

 There are important reasons to hire a bonded and licensed contractor.
 First, since the unlicensed contractor is usually breaking the law by working without professional licenses, there’s a good chance he is also not complying with other laws including permit requirements and inspection requirements.
 This can result in your project not being up to code, and necessitating repairs or removals if your home is inspected or before your property is sold.
 Second, it can be much harder to determine if an unlicensed contractor will provide you with quality workmanship since the worker has not submitted to any examination or review of his knowledge by a licensing board.

-Aside from the increased possibility of receiving poor workmanship when you hire an unlicensed contractor, you may also be giving up your right to make warranty claims.
+Aside from the increased possibility of receiving poor workmanship or even property damage when you hire an unlicensed contractor, you may also be giving up your right to make warranty claims.

 While most states impose implied warranties on contractors for bad workmanship, these implied warranty laws often require that the contractor be licensed in order to apply.
 Furthermore, your state contractor board will not typically help you to make a warranty claim against an unlicensed contractor.

 So if you are trying to recover at all, you will need to go to civil court.
 Even if you win in civil court, without a bond, there’s a good chance the unlicensed contractor will not be able to pay your damages.

 Another important consideration when hiring an unlicensed contractor is that you could be subject to liability.
 While the licensed contractor is usually required to have worker’s compensation insurance, someone unlicensed may have no protection from injury at all.
 If the unlicensed contractor harms himself on your property, you could be subject to a lawsuit and responsible for payments of his damages.

 To avoid potential hazards from hiring an unlicensed contractor, you should contact your state licensing board to determine if your worker is licensed and if in good standing.